-Do you use interactive read alouds in your classroom?
+Do you use interactive read-alouds in your classroom?
 They are one of my new favorite activities to do with my class.
-I find so much joy reading through my picture books to find the right book and plan out my read.
+I find so much joy in reading through my picture books to find the right book and plan out my read-aloud.

 What Are Interactive Read Alouds?

-Interactive read alouds (IRA) are planned and focused readings of a text.
+Interactive read-alouds (IRA) are planned and focused readings of a text.
 This is different than pulling a book off of the shelf to read when you have 10 minutes to spare in class, or coming in after lunch and reading a chapter book aloud.
-Interactive read alouds are intentional.
-They involve a teacher finding text that is engaging, has rich vocabulary and a planned focus skill.
-The text you choose can be fiction, nonfiction or even poetry!
+Interactive read-alouds are intentional.
+They involve a teacher finding text that is engaging, has robust vocabulary, and has a planned focus skill.
+The text you choose can be fiction, nonfiction, or even poetry!

-Fountas and Pinnell describe what interactive looks like in a read aloud.
+Fountas and Pinnell describe what interactive looks like in a read-aloud.
 “The term interactive refers to the active learning that occurs while reading aloud high-quality literature.
 It characterizes the teacher and students having a conversation as they process the text together.
-It provides students an opportunity to extend their understandings through talk.
+It provides students an opportunity to extend their understanding through talk.
 This talk provides evidence of their thinking.”
 (Fountas and Pinnell, 2001, 2011)

 Planning Your Interactive Read aloud

 You should be all set!
 Start picking out those books and planning your interactive read-alouds!
-If you are looking to save time, you can check out some of the ones I have in my TPT store or The Teacher Bag Store.
+If you are looking to save time, you can check out our interactive read alouds in The Teacher Bag Store.